-At the end of Part II, the history of Fluka is reported, putting emphasis on the third generation of the code evolution (from 1988 to the present version), giving more details about the code structure and all the fundamental physics models used in Fluka.
+At the end of Part II, the history of Fluka is reported, putting emphasis on the third generation of the code evolution (from 1988 to the 2019 version, the 2021 version representing the fourth generation of the code), giving more details about the code structure and all the fundamental physics models used in Fluka.

 It must be noted that early versions of the Fluka hadronic event generator as implemented in other codes (in particular GEANT3) should be referenced as such (e.g. GEANT-FLUKA) and not as Fluka.
 They have little in common with the present version and should be considered virtually obsolete.
 The proper reference to GEANT-FLUKA is Ref.
-[68].
+[71].

-It must be noted that after the termination of the INFN-CERN Agreement of 2003, CERN started to distribute a so-called "FLUKA-4" code, whose legality is legally disputed by the surviving Fluka Authors, A.Fassò, A.Ferrari, P.R.
-Sala, who consider that it infringes on their authorship rights as protected by the Berne convention, and by the Swiss, Italian, and European laws.
+It must be noted that after the termination in 2019 of the INFN-CERN Agreement of 2003, CERN started to distribute a so-called "FLUKA-4" code, whose legality is currently disputed by the surviving FLUKA Authors, A.Fassò, A.Ferrari, P.R.
+Sala, who consider that it infringes on their authorship rights as protected by the Bern convention, and by the Swiss, Italian, and European laws.